How Does a Snorkel Work?

 - Snorkel vest: These specialized vests function as personal flotation devices.
 They keep you afloat as your face peers down in the water.

-- Body suit: Skin suits or dive skins are intended for warm water diving, or as an additional layer beneath an exposure suit.
-They can fit under a wetsuit, provide sunburn protection, and protect against stings and abrasions that can occur while snorkeling.
+- Bodysuit: Skin suits or dive skins are intended for warm water diving or as an additional layer beneath an exposure suit.
+They can fit under a wetsuit, provide sunburn protection, and protect against stings and abrasions while snorkeling.

-- Snorkel camera: A snorkel camera is a waterproof digital camera that can be used underwater for taking pictures.
+- Snorkel camera: A snorkel camera is a waterproof digital camera that can be used underwater to take pictures.

-- Fins: These fins can provide a surprising amount of swimming thrust when you’re patrolling the ocean exploring its mysterious depths.
+- Fins: These fins can provide a surprising amount of swimming thrust when patrolling the ocean and exploring its mysterious depths.

 Tips on How to Start Snorkeling

 Snorkeling is a magical experience that allows you to watch marine life closely.
 Snorkeling is usually in shallow water.
-However, if you are trying it out for the first time, you need to know several things.
+However, if you are trying it out for the first time, you must know several things.
 You must prepare yourself well before you go ahead with your undersea exploring.

 Here are some of the many things that you need to know:

 How to ‘Clear’ Your Snorkel

 When you need to clear the snorkel tube, you musmust blow air out with all your might through your mouth, blasting out excess water.
 However, if you use a high-quality dry snorkel, you can avoid the problem of water getting into the snorkel tube.